dkirkby/E4S/projects/Photons.md

 ## A Different Function: Apple Power

 Modify your loop to modulate the LED brightness using a smooth sine function with a period of about 5 seconds, similar to the glowing logo on some laptops.
 Remove the `print` and `time.sleep` statements from your code and watch the LED to fine tune your code.
-You will need to `import math` to evaluate the sine function.
+You will need to `import math` to evaluate the [sine function](https://docs.python.org/3/library/math.html#math.sin).
+Note that the trig functions all expect their input angles in radians.

 ## Photon Control